JoshData/django-database-storage-backend/README.md

 	image = models.ImageField(upload_to='some-root')

-`some-root` gets prefixed to all of the names of the files uploaded by this field.
+`some-root/` gets prefixed to all of the names of the files uploaded by this field.
 The names are stored in a database column.

 ## Features